jkenlooper/chillbox/README.md

 **_Work in Progress_.
 This is under active development and is not complete.**

-Infrastructure for websites that use [Chill] and custom Python [Flask] services that are deployed on an [Alpine Linux] server and backed by s3 object storage.
+Deployment scripts for websites that use [Chill] and custom Python [Flask] services that are on an [Alpine Linux] server and backed by s3 object storage.
-Supports automating deployments to [DigitalOcean] with [Terraform] and plans to support other cloud hosting providers like [Linode], [Vultr].
+Supports deployments to [DigitalOcean] with [Terraform] and plans to support other cloud hosting providers like [Linode], and [Vultr].

 ## Goals